garrandall/popular-music-data/tracks/jump-on-it-sir-mix-a-lot.md

 What's up Vegas, what's up (x2)
 Las Vegas jump on it, jump on it, jump on it
 What's up Sea-town, what's up (x2)
-Seattle jump on it, jump on it, jump on it (Ooh lord)
+Seattle jump on it, jump on it, jump on it (Ohlord)

 Welcome to the 6 0 2
 It's a 105 in the shade